lucasdipaula/lucasdipaula/README.md

 </p>

 ---
-✨ I'm a Information System's student at UFMG (Brazil) and a junior software engineer.
-I love programming and learn new things everyday!
-I’m currently working on projects with ReactJS, React Native and NextJS 🚀
+✨ I'm a Software Developer at CI&T. I love programming and learn new things everyday!
+I’m currently working on projects with ReactJS! 🚀

-My goal is to become a better software engenieer everyday and be able to do what I love most, spend time with my family and coding.
+My goal is to become a better software developer everyday and be able to do what I love most, spend time with my family and coding.

 - 📫 How to reach me: [lucas.dipaula9969@gmail.com](lucas.dipaula9969@gmail.com)